neilg63/geotime/README.md

 * un: Unix timestamp.
 Dates before midnight 1 Jan 1970 UTC are negative integers.
 * zn: Canonical zone name if known e.g. Asia/Kolkata or Europe/Amsterdam (this will skip a GeoNames lookup and maybe marginally faster)

-If no time can be matched, the current time will be used;
+If no time can be matched, the current time will be used.

+### Reponse

+* placenames: Set of related place name from country to locality level or ocean if out at sea.
+* time: As above with GET /timezone